EN HOTEL APARTMENT SYTLE

 Asakusa Nitenmon

-BOOK NOWYour Home Away from Home -Welcome to Your New Tokyo Base-
+BOOK NOWYour Home Away from Home -Welcome to your new base in Tokyo-

 Asakusa comes alive with the vibrant atmosphere of Senso-ji Temple and Nakamise Street,